Trafalgar Square: Political demonstrations

-Every year on the anniversary of the Battle of Trafalgar (21 October), the Sea Cadet Corps holds a parade in honour of Admiral Lord Nelson and the British victory over the combined fleets of Spain and France at Trafalgar.
+The Sea Cadet Corps hold a yearly Battle of Trafalgar victory parade, on the anniversary of the Battle (21 October) running the north of Whitehall, from Horse Guard's Parade to Nelson's Column.
 The Royal British Legion holds a Silence in the Square event on Armistice Day, 11 November, in remembrance of those who died in war.
 The event includes music and poetry readings, culminating in a bugler playing the Last Post and a two-minute silence at 11 am.

 In February 2019 hundreds of students participated in a protest against climate change as a part of the School strike for Climate campaign.
 The protest started in the nearby Parliament Square, and as the day went on, the demonstrators moved towards Trafalgar Square.

 In July 2020 two members of the protest group Animal Rebellion were arrested on suspicion for criminal damage after releasing red dye into the fountains.

 In September 2020 anti-lockdown protests opposed to the imposition of regulations relating to the coronavirus outbreak took place in the square.

 A police observation box has been in the Square since 1919, originally a wooden freestanding unit, it was replaced by hollowing out a lampstand at the southeastern corner of the Square into a permanent structure in 1928, but decommissioned in the 1970s.

+In 2026, protests organised by The Palestine Coalition in Central London, particularly in Trafalgar Square and Russell Square, garnered media attention when several pro-Palestine protesters were arrested by the Metropolitan Police for chanting 'globalise the intifada.'
+Met Police had set specific conditions for Palestine-related demonstrations in the square and throughout central London in part due to the 'changed context' of such phrases following the Bondi Beach attack in Australia.